kfitz/presentations-old/reclaim.md

 ![IndieWeb](images/indieweb.png)<!-- .element height="80%" width="80%" -->

 Note: Of course, folks wrote WordPress plugins that attempted to repair that conversational leak, by aggregating tweets and republishing them as comments on the post to which they responded, not least the folks affiliated with the IndieWeb community, who argued for personally-owned alternatives to corporate platforms, ensuring that content you produce remained under your own control, published and connected where and when you wanted.
 While I'm a huge supporter of IndieWeb and its goals, I worry that focusing on *ownership per se* misses a part of what went wrong.
-The problem is not just that that platforms into which we poured our time and energy, our creativity, our representations of ourselves and our relationships with others -- it's not just that these platforms were corporate-owned.
+The problem is not just that the platforms into which we poured our time and energy, our creativity, our representations of ourselves and our relationships with others -- it's not just that these platforms were corporate-owned.
 It's not just that those corporations had VCs to whom they had to provide quantitative proof of success.
 And it's not just that our relationships thus got caught up in the Silicon Valley cash nexus -- though all of that is demonstrably bad, too.

 # antisocial